jagadeesh2k07/HealthHub/README.md

 # 🏥 HealthHub

-A full-stack Doctor Appointment Booking System where patients can register, browse doctors, book appointments, and cancel within policy — with a full admin panel to manage everything.
+A Full-stack Doctor Appointment Booking System where patients can register, browse doctors, book appointments, and cancel within policy — with a full admin panel to manage everything.

 ## 🔗 Live Links